rcanaan/vc-justice/README.md

 ## Bonus Features
 - Allowing the user to activate the camera during the meeting
-- expanding full-size screen
+- Expanding full-size screen
-- Updating number of participants on the SideBar
+- Updating automatically the number of participants on the SideBar
 - Adjustable VideoGrid (component) for multiple participants